ironhack-labs/data-labs/module-0-prework/prepare-dev-env/mysql.md

 Type `mysql -u root -p` in the terminal to test your MySQL installation, where `-u root` means your MySQL username is `root` and `-p` means a password is required.

-While being prompted to enter password, simply hit the ENTER key because your password is empty at this point.
+When being prompted to enter password, simply hit the ENTER key because your password is empty at this point.

 ```
 $ mysql -u root -p